-a) Processing disclosures
+a) Processing reports

-When a situation or a disclosure is reported, the designated person must receive the complainant.
+When a situation occurs or a report is made, the designated person must receive the complainant.
 After an assessment of the situation, an appropriate intervention choice is decided with the complainant's collaboration:

-- An intervention; - Accommodation measures; - A referral to an external resource (CAVAC and CALACS); - Accompanying the complainant in case of a police or an administrative complaint.
+- An intervention; - Accommodation measures, such as transferring students to other course groups, or transferring the correction of assignments to another teacher; - A referral to an external resource (CAVAC and CALACS); - Accompanying the complainant in case of a police or an administrative complaint.

 The intervention can take many forms and the accommodations can be maintained, modified or cancelled at any moment by the complainant.
 The College commits to responding to any disclosure or complaint within 7 business days.
 The complaint or disclosure must be processed within 30 days following its receipt.
-If needed, the designated person may make recommendations to the Standing Committee and the College so that this type of situation does not happen again.